 Members are asked to display their membership stickers on their bags at all times while on the course.
 Members without stickers may be asked to report to the clubhouse to produce proof of membership.

-Personal property including golf clubs or accessories is NOT covered by the clubs insurance.
+Personal property including golf clubs or accessories is NOT covered by the clubs minsurance.
 Members are advised to affect their own personal liability/personal insurance “see below” or back of hand-out booklet

 All members are advised that practice from the fairways and practice pitching to the greens / putting green is forbidding at all times